blackpandachan/ClaudeReflection/README.md

 ### Human:
 can you render this js?

-*I attached the code from the twitter post*
+*I attached the code and a screenshot of the twitter post*

 ![First Twitter Image](image1.png)